 Luxus Grand Hotel

 Luxus Grand Hotel is a five star luxury hotel, set in a peaceful environment away from the city crowds, close to the Lahore Zoo.
 It provides a luxurious stay, five star service and a great sense of comfort.
 The hotel features on-site multiple cuisine restaurant, gym and swimming pool.

 The Nishat Hotel

-The Nishat Hotel is a 5 star luxury hotel located in main business hub of Lahore, only a 5-minute walk from Liberty Market.
-The hotel features pool, fitness center, relaxing spa and the on-site restaurant.
-Rooms are luxuriously furnished, stylish and well-appointed.
+The Nishat Hotel is a 5 star luxury hotel located in the main business hub of Lahore, only a 5-minute walk from Liberty Market.
+The hotel features pool, fitness center, relaxing spa and an on-site restaurant.
+The rooms are luxuriously furnished, stylish and well-appointed.
 They boast exceptional furniture and decor and feel luxurious and modern at the same time.

 PIN FOR LATER!

-If you have any other prepositions for this One Day in Lahore Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day in Lahore Itinerary feel free to share it in the comments below!